Frederick ffoulkes Swanwick

-Frederick ffoulkes Swanwick (died 1913) was a politician in Queensland, Australia.
+Frederick ffoulkes Swanwick (1839-1913) was a politician in Queensland, Australia.
 He was a Member of the Queensland Legislative Assembly.

 He represented the electoral district of Bulimba from 29 November 1878 to 4 July 1882.
 He was previously a schoolmaster and a barrister.
 After becoming insolvent and being struck off the Roll of the Queensland Bar in 1882, he established a legal coaching school at his residence in Norman Park, Brisbane.
 He was the first teacher at Hemmant State School, originally called Bulimba Creek School, which opened in 1864.